-The application is supported by a Tree Survey & Impact Assessment Report (2019).
-It makes an assessment of the quality of the trees on Area A of the site, as well as an Impact Assessment of the delivery of the road corridor.
+The application is supported by a Tree Survey & Impact Assessment Report (2019) and a Technical Note (2022) relating to the ancient woodland.
+The survey makes an assessment of the quality of the trees on Area A of the site, as well as an Impact Assessment of the delivery of the road corridor.
 The surveyed trees and tree groups consisted mainly of Lombardy Poplar, Common Ash, English Oak and mixed native species hedgerow, each categorised according to their quality (as per BS5837).

-The woodlands are identified as 'Ancient Semi-Natural Woodland' on the Natural Resources Wales records, and were recognised in the report as 'collectively significant arboreal features in the wider landscape' and some veteran trees were also noted.
+The woodlands are identified as 'Ancient Semi-Natural Woodland' on the Natural Resources Wales records, and were recognised in the report as 'collectively significant arboreal features in the wider landscape' and some veteran trees were also noted in the woodlands.